Terrestra/Terrestra/README.md

-gifted
+Terrestra
 ======

-a not so finished Dart multiplayer game for the browser!
+A not so finished Dart multiplayer game for the browser!